Deconstructing Superintelligence: Identity, Self-Modification and Diff\'erance: Abstract

 \section{Abstract}

-Self-modification is often taken as constitutive of artificial superintelligence (\textbf{SI}), yet modification is a relative action requiring a \emph{supplement} outside the operation.
-When self-modification extends to this supplement, the classical self-referential structure collapses.
-We formalise this on an associative operator algebra $\mathcal{A}$ with update $\hat U$, discrimination $\hat D$, and self-representation $\hat R$, identifying the supplement with $\operatorname{Comm}(\hat U)$; an expansion theorem shows $[\hat U,\hat R]$ decomposes through $[\hat U,\hat D]$, so non-commutation generically propagates.
-The liar paradox appears as a commutator collapse $[\hat T,\Pi_L]=0$, and class $\mathbf{A}$ self-modification realises the same collapse at system scale, yielding a structure coinciding with Priest’s inclosure schema and Derrida’s \emph{diff\'erance}.\footnote{Under review} \keywords{superintelligence \and identity \and self-reference \and self-modification \and diff\'erance \and inclosure \and operator algebra.}
+Self-modification is routinely treated as constitutive of artificial superintelligence (\textbf{SI}), yet modification is a relative action requiring a \emph{supplement} outside the operation.
+We formalise this on an associative operator algebra $\mathcal{A}$ with update operator $\hat U$, difference operator $\hat D$, and self-representation operator $\hat R$, identifying the supplement with $\operatorname{Comm}(\hat U)$.
+A propagation theorem shows $[\hat U,\hat R]$ decomposes through $[\hat U,\hat D]$, so non-commutation propagates to self-representation.
+The liar paradox is the rank-one case $[\hat T,\Pi_L]=0$, and \emph{class $\mathbf{A}$} systems, in which $\hat U$ acts on $\hat D$, reproduce it at system scale, yielding a structure coinciding with Priest's inclosure schema and Derrida's \emph{diff\'erance}.
+Our results show that the strong self-modification taken to define superintelligence may undermine the persistent identity upon which such systems are premised.